 There’s actually been a lot of controversy surrounding the chemical-based ingredients used in deodorants and antiperspirants and their effects on our healthThe most common chemical ingredients found in everyday deodorant and antiperspirants areparabens, triclosan, phthalates, propylene glycol and aluminum.
 Research has linked these ingredients to several medical conditions including increased risk of cancer, chronic inflammation, and hormone disruptions.

 While several researcherssay there’s not enough scientific evidence to support this claim, there does seem to be too much of a correlation between these ingredients and endocrine and hormone disruption, chronic inflammation, increases in autoimmune diseases and the potential increased risk of cancer to just ignore it.

 - Parabens have been shown to mimic estrogen in the body’s cells, interfering with the way your body produces hormones.

 - Triclosan is actually a pesticide used to reduce or prevent bacterial contamination.
 Many consumer brands add the substance to deodorants to kill bacteria.
 However, combined with water, triclosan can create the carcinogenic gas chloroform and triclosan has been shown to alter hormone regulation.

 - Phthalates are plasticizers found in children’s toys, fragrances, deodorants and lotions.
-They’ve been linked asthma, ADHD, breast cancer, obesity, autism spectrum disorders, altered reproductive development, male fertility issues and many more problems.
+They’ve been linked to asthma, ADHD, breast cancer, obesity, autism spectrum disorders, altered reproductive development, male fertility issues and many more issues.

 - Propylene is used in foods and several consumer products — including antifreeze.
 The EPA requires gloves when handling it and disposal via burying.